hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

-### Generate a certificate
+#### Generate a certificate

-Generate a self-signed certificate by using the following Certificate yaml file:
+Generate a self-signed certificate by using the following YAML file *certificate.yaml*:

 ```shell